linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 # Timing of Investment Manager Decisions

 When we calculate returns, we can also consider the timing of decisions that are the responsibility of the manager.
-Consider two managers starting with the same  $100 portfolio at the beginning of the month.
-Both receive$ 10 client contributions.
+Consider two managers starting with the same  \$100 portfolio at the beginning of the month.
+Both receive\$ 10 client contributions.
 Their strategies differ only in that Manager 1 attempts to time the market as shown in this example.
 Assume that the market moves down 10\% during the month.
 Manager 1 leaves the contribution in cash.
 The following spreadsheet shows that Manager 1's return is -9.05\%.

 <table><tr><td></td><td>A</td><td>B</td><td>C</td><td>D</td></tr><tr><td>1</td><td>Segment</td><td>MVB</td><td>Percent Return</td><td>MVE</td></tr><tr><td>2</td><td>Cash</td><td>10</td><td>0.01</td><td>10.05</td></tr><tr><td>3</td><td>Equity</td><td>100</td><td>-0.10</td><td>90.00</td></tr><tr><td>4</td><td>Total</td><td>110</td><td>-9.05</td><td>100.05</td></tr><tr><td>5</td><td></td><td></td><td>^</td><td></td></tr><tr><td>6</td><td></td><td></td><td>=(D4:B4)-1)*100</td><td></td></tr></table>